judnich/TupleMarkup/README.md

 Empty tuples will also be generated with the "|" delimiter if you delimit nothingness: "[ | ]" is equivalent to "[ [] [] ]".

-###Nonsingleton Nesting Delimiter

-The "~" delimiter creates nested tuples for each section only if the section contains more than one item:

-    [ position ~ 1 2 3 ]

-...is equivalent to the following (note how the left section, containing only one item "position", is not nested into its own tuple):

-    [ position [1 2 3] ]

-This is quite useful for writing name-value pairs, for example.

 ###Comments